eberrigan/bloom-desktop-pilot/README.md

 **National Instruments DAQmx Driver:**
 - Install the latest NI-DAQmx driver from [NI-DAQmx Download](https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html#494676).
 The driver comes with NI Measurement & Automation Explorer (MAX), which is used to configure NI hardware devices.

+### Basler Pylon
+To capture images from the camera, you'll need to install additional software from Basler.

+** Pylon **
+- Install the latest version of Pylon from [Basler](https://www2.baslerweb.com/en/downloads/software-downloads/).